wdullaer/MaterialDateTimePicker/README.md

 * `TimepickerDialog` `enableSeconds(boolean enableSconds)` and `enableMinutes(boolean enableMinutes)`
 Allows you to enable or disable a seconds and minutes picker ont he `TimepickerDialog`.
 Enabling the seconds picker, implies enabling the minutes picker.
 Disabling the minute picker will disable the seconds picker.
 The last applied setting will be used.
 By default `enableSeconds = false` and `enableMinutes = true`.

+* `DatePickerDialog` `setTimeZone(Timezone timezone)`
+Sets the `Timezone` used to represent time internally in the picker.
+Defaults to the current default Timezone of the device.

 ## FAQ

 ### Why not use `SupportDialogFragment`?